curtsinger-lab/riker/notes/rebuild-process.md

 The current implementation of Artifacts and ArtifactVersions is quite different from this approach, so I'll be working on making these changes first.

+# Changes to Artifacts and Versions
+There is a nearly one-to-one relationship between actions in the IR and versions.
+The two exception seems to be existing files, whose contents and metadata do not correspond to any build action.
+Does it make sense to think of actions themselves as the versions?
+This actually seems quite reasonable.

+Launch actions are a little odd, since they don't manipulate artifacts.
+Maybe these should not be included under the Action subtype.

+One of the reasons this is appealing relates to fine-grained versioning.
+Right now, the only actions we use are SET_CONTENTS and SET_METADATA.
+These are idempotent operations, which works fine.
+But when we add tracing for directory operations, we're going to have finer-grained actions like LINK, UNLINK, etc. to encode limited changes to the contents of a directory rather than thinking of these as completely overwriting every entry of the directory.
+Every one of these new types of Actions will have a corresponding type of Version, since we'll need to be able to track the same information about each Version, and the Version will need to be able to commit its changes to the filesystem; in other words, it must be able to perform the action it represents.

+We will still need the Artifact class.
+When a Process has a file open, we need to be sure it is able to reach the latest version of that file, even if the changes made to the file were recorded in some other Process.
+The Artifact class is really just a wrapper around a pointer to the latest action performed on an artifact.

+Another nice thing about merging Actions and Versions is that it simplifies creating the Command dependency graph.
+If a command has the predicate CONTENTS_MATCH(r1, v), where v is some Version, that version will encode exactly what was done to produce the version, as well as the command that performed that action.
+This directly encodes the dependency between commands, although it does miss any dependencies on manipulations along the path to the given artifact.
+We'll still need to model path resolution in a way that captures these kinds of dependencies.